Frequently Asked Questions

 Below are some frequently asked questions about Derbyshire Makes – and, if you don’t find the answer you’re looking for, feel free to contact us.

 Derbyshire Makes is a new, three-year programme of cultural activity across the county, an inspiring celebration of making in all its forms.
-It launches with a free festival, an annual event taking place each spring across six distinct local Hubs.
+It launched with a free festival, an annual event taking place each spring across six distinct local Hubs.
 Threading its way between these is the workshop and gallery on wheels The Makory – while our mass making project Dare to Dream invites thousands of people to get stuck in from anywhere in the county.

 Inspired by Derbyshire’s unique relationship with making, each year will build on the last.